bowo-prasetyo/forkbuild/docs/Architecture.md

 Canonical serialization: serialize → deserialize → serialize produces byte-identical JSON.
 Property ordering is insertion-ordered (ES2015 guarantee); array ordering follows Map insertion order.

+Editing Capability Parity (0.2.1)

+The 0.2.1 milestone establishes that both editing surfaces are clients of the same editing capabilities.
+The difference between Editor View and World View is presentation and navigation emphasis, not different meanings of operations.

+The capability matrix (see docs/CapabilityMatrix.md) is the normative reference.
+Every mutable document operation supported by Editor View is available through the same action/command pathway in World View, subject only to explicitly documented presentation or navigation constraints.

+The action registry (0.1.50) is the authoritative capability vocabulary.
+Both views construct createStandardActions() with their own session bound in.
+If an operation is missing from a session, the action degrades to friendly feedback — it never silently disappears.

+The parity test (tests/EditingParity.test.js) verifies:
+- Both sessions expose the same set of editing methods
+- The action registry produces identical action IDs for equivalent contexts
+- EditorActionContext.capture() works identically on both surfaces
+- The capability matrix is internally consistent
+- Surface-specific methods are documented and separated

+This is the foundation for collaboration: when multiplayer arrives, both surfaces will synchronize document mutations through the same command layer, not through surface-specific behavior.